How To Fix Windows Search?

-How To Fix Windows Search In Windows 10 If It Is Not Working
+How to Fix Windows 10 Search Not Working

 Table of Contents: